emperorjm/fiwipay-api-docs/docs/checkout/05customer-payment-approval.md

 On clicking the Decline button the following API URL would be executed: customer/request_payments/decline/{id}

-Once the decline button is clicked the Payment Request and invoice connected are set to "**cancelled**".
+Once the decline button is clicked the Payment Request and connected Invoice are set to "**cancelled**".